Trump Impeachment Trial Recap: Republicans Balk At McConnell Over Session Rules

 On that point, at least, Collins and the other rebels broadly agreed with the case made by House impeachment managers about a number of amendments to McConnell's rules.

-Rep. Adam Schiff, D-Calif., the lead manager, urged senators to adopt a number of amendments offered by Minority Leader Chuck Schumer, D-N.Y., that would have admitted witnesses and documents into the proceedings.
+Rep. Adam Schiff, D-Calif., the lead manager, urged senators to adopt a number of amendments offered by Schumer that would have admitted witnesses and documents into the proceedings.

 Trump's fate in this phase of impeachment — whether he's convicted or acquitted — will have greater value if Americans believe that the president truly underwent a full and fair trial, Schiff said.

-And that means, he argued, that the Senate must bring in former national security adviser John Bolton, acting White House chief of staff Mick Mulvaney and others whom Schiff said would shed more light on the underlying events of the Ukraine affair.
+And that means, he argued, that the Senate must bring in former national security adviser John Bolton, acting White House Chief of Staff Mick Mulvaney and others who Schiff said would shed more light on the underlying events of the Ukraine affair.

-White House counsel Pat Cipollone urged senators to reject Schumer's amendments and he repeated Republicans' longstanding criticisms of the impeachment case generally and Schiff in particular.
+White House counsel Pat Cipollone urged senators to reject Schumer's amendments, and he repeated Republicans' long-standing criticisms of the impeachment case generally and Schiff in particular.

 "It's outrageous!"
 Cipollone said.